SystemsBiologyUniandes/PyEcoLib/README.md

 from PyEcoLib.PopSimulator import PopSimulator sim = PopSimulator(ncells=1, gr=0.7, sb=1, steps=10, nu=2)
 ```
-With the same parameters used in the class Simulator plus the parameter nu.
+With the same parameters used in the class Simulator (ncells,gr,sb,steps,CV2div,CV2gr,lamb and V0array) plus the parameter nu.

 With nu=1, PopSimulator corresponds to a similar class to Simulator.
 With nu=2, all the offspring is tracked.